AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Temuthen Races/Halfling.md

 **Racial Attribute Bonus:** Your Charisma score increases by 1.
 **Haggler:** You are novice with Persuasion and Deception.
 **Quick Feet:** You have a base walking speed of 30’ instead of the regular 25’.
-**Assessor:** You may add your proficiency modifier to Intelligence checks used to recall the value of objects.
+**Assessor:** You are proficient with [[Sign of Remembrance/Mechanics/Basics/Tools#Provisioner|provisioner's tools]].
 **Naturally Stealthy:** You can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.
-In addition, you are proficient with Stealth.
+In addition, you are novice with Stealth.

 ### Strongheart Halfling